geoserver/geoserver/doc/en/user/source/data/cascaded/stored_query.rst

 Cascaded Web Feature Service Stored Queries
 ===========================================

 Stored query is a feature of Web Feature Services.
 It allows servers to serve pre-configured filter queries or even queries that cannot be expressed as GetFeature filter queries.
-This feature of GeoServer allows creating cascaded layers out of stored queries.
+This feature of GeoServer allows to create cascaded layers out of stored queries.

-Stored queries are read-only, and thus layers derived from cascaded stored queries cannot be updated with WFS-T.
+Stored queries are read-only, and layers derived from cascaded stored queries cannot be updated with WFS-T.

-Cascaded Stored Query parameters
+Cascaded stored query parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The relationship between stored query parameters and the schema returned by the query is not well defined.
-So to allow cascading to stored queries, the relationship between the query received by GeoServer and the parameters passed to the stored query must be defined.
+For cascaded stored queries to work, the relationship between the query received by GeoServer and the parameters passed to the stored query must be defined.

-In practice this means that when setting up a layer based on a stored query, the administrator must not only select the stored query that they want to cascade requests to, but also select what value, if any, is passed to each parameter.
-To allow for flexibility, cascaded stored queries can leverage view parameters passed to the query.
+When you set up a layer based on a stored query, you have to selecte which stored query to cascade and what values are passed to each parameter.
+Cascaded stored queries can leverage view parameters passed to the query.
 This is similar to how arbitrary parameters are passed to :ref:`sql_views`.
 GeoServer supports multiple strategies to pass these values.
 See below for a full list.

 .. list-table::
    :widths: 20 80